-The PRT would monitor the status of the fisheries and the resources and report on that status to the Management Board annually or when directed to do so by the Management Board.
-The PRT would consult with the TC, SAS, and AP in making such review and report.
+The PRT shall monitor the status of the fisheries and the resources and report on that status to the Management Board annually or when directed to do so by the Management Board.
+The PRT shall consult with the TC, SAS, and AP in making such review and report.
 The report will contain recommendations concerning proposed adaptive management revisions to the management program.

-The Management Board would review the report of the PRT, and may consult further with the TC, SAS, or AP.
-The Management Board would be able to, based on the PRT Report or on its own discretion, direct the PRT to prepare an addendum to make any changes it deems necessary.
-The addendum would contain a schedule for the states to implement its provisions.
+The Management Board shall review the report of the PRT, and may consult further with the TC, SAS, or AP.
+The Management Board may, based on the PRT Report or on its own discretion, direct the PRT to prepare an addendum to make any changes it deems necessary.
+An addendum shall contain a schedule for the states to implement its provisions.

-The PRT would prepare a draft addendum, as directed by the Management Board, and distribute to the board for approval for public comment.
-The document would be released for public comment for a minimum of 30 days.
-A public hearing would be held in any state that requests one.
-After the comment period, the PRT would summarize the comments and present them to the Board along with the recommendations of the TC, SAS,LEC and AP, when applicable.
-The Management Board would choose a management program and approve a final document.
+The PRT will prepare a draft addendum, as directed by the Management Board, and distribute to the board for approval for public comment.
+The document will be released for public comment for a minimum of 30 days.
+A public hearing will be held in any state that requests one.
+After the comment period, the PRT will summarize the comments and present them to the Board along with the recommendations of the TC, SAS, LEC and AP, when applicable.
+The Management Board will choose a management program and approve a final document.

-Upon adoption of an addendum implementing adaptive management by the Management Board, states would prepare plans to carry out the addendum and submit them to the Management Board for approval, according to the schedule contained in the addendum.
+Upon adoption of an addendum implementing adaptive management by the Management Board, states will prepare plans to carry out the addendum and submit them to the Management Board for approval, according to the schedule contained in the addendum.